Top 5 investment options

 Open Bank Account Online with the new Video KYC zero contact process.

-Debt mutual funds - If you are looking for regular income, you can look at debt mutual funds.
-Debt Mutual Funds or Fixed Income Funds, invest in fixed instruments, such as government bonds, corporate bonds, money market instruments, etc.
+If you are looking for regular income, you can look at debt mutual funds.
+Debt Mutual Funds, or Fixed-Income Funds, invest in fixed instruments such as government bonds, corporate bonds, money market instruments, etc.

 Some of the few advantages of Debt Funds are relatively stable returns, safety, low cost, and relatively high liquidity.
 Even though they promote high stability, you should study before investing.